createyourpersonalaccount/blog/_posts/2022-11-13-common-lisp-symbols-package-systems.md

 - Does Common Lisp have a qualified import mechanism?
 It does not.
 It is possible to have symbol clashes between dependencies when dependending on too many ASDF systems.
-This can only happen however, if the packages are used with `:use`, `:import` from `defpackage` or `use-package` and so on.
+This can only happen however, if the packages are used with `:use`, `:import-from` from `defpackage`.
 The user of these dependencies is supposed to write shadow rules to resolve the conflicts.
-This solutions scales to a certain extent.
+This solutions scales to a certain extent, but `:use` can be dangerous as accidental clobbering of symbols may occur, and `:import-from` at least names the symbols so the programmer can be careful not to overwrite them.
 The alternative approach is to only write qualified names, e.g. use `alexandria:emptyp` instead of `emptyp`, but this is cumbersome.
 There is however a solution to that!
 Newer releases of ASDF support `:local-nicknames`, which is a way to rename `alexandria:` to a given string, e.g. `a:`, in a way that is only visible when the current package is `:my-package`.
 If your ASDF version is 3.3.5 or later, you should be good to go. (check with `(asdf:asdf-version)`.)